With all the preparation you’re putting into your Christmas services, don’t forget one of the most important elements: presentation slides.

 What should you keep in mind as you build your service slides for Christmas and Christmas Eve?

 Here are five tips we recommend for a cohesive, memorable service.
-These are all simple to do in Faithlife Proclaim, especially with the free Christmas service bundle being offered right now.
+These are all simple to do in Faithlife’s church presentation software, Proclaim.

 Choosing a theme for your Christmas services serves your congregation by giving them one truth to focus on, and it makes your planning easier.